Energinet-DataHub/green-energy-hub/docs/documentation-templates/integration-point-documentation.md

 Does multiple versions of the integration point exist?

-And what about the content it distributes, does it come in several versions
+And what about the content it distributes, does it come in several versions?

 ## Test Data